AshutoshTutwani/UserContactsService/Readme.txt

 First solution is under Contact.API folder.
-Open the solution and rebuilt the API // if it does not build then restore the NuGet packages Start the web api on port 5000.
+Open the solution and rebuilt the API // if it does not build then restore the NuGet packages Start the web API on port 5000.

 Second solution is under WPFContactApp folder.
 Open the solution and run the WPF app.

-Incase of any doubts or issues, then contact me on my email ashutoshtutwani@gmail.com
+In case of any doubts or issues, then contact me on my email ashutoshtutwani@gmail.com